DMcP89/tinycare-tui/README.md

 # Tinycare-tui

-Small terminal app that shows git commits from the last 24 hours and week, current weather, some self care advice, and you current todoist tasks inspired by @notwaldorf [tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal)
+Small terminal app that shows git commits from the last 24 hours and week, current weather, some self care advice, and you current todo list tasks inspired by @notwaldorf [tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal)

 ## TO-DOs